Bladder cancer is not very common in dogs – it accounts for approximately 2% of all cancers in dogs.

 The “stage” of the disease is basically determined by three factors – the primary tumor, spread to the lymph nodes, and spread to other organs.

-Conventional Treatment of Bladder Cancer in Dogs
+Conventional Treatment of Canine Bladder Cancer

 The conventional treatment of choice is chemotherapy.